Skip to main content

 The 756-piece Lego flower bouquet comes with 15 stems with plastic blooms like daisies, California poppies, and lavender.

-Lego has released a botanical collection that features bountiful flowers, bouquets, and plants.
-The sets are geared toward adults, with kits ranging anywhere from 500 pieces to over 1,000.
+LEGO's Botanical collection features flowers and plant kits, including bouquets and arrangements, bamboo, blossoms, orchids, succulents, sunflowers, and more.
+Sets are geared toward adults, with kits ranging anywhere from 500 pieces to over 1,000.

-The 756-piece Lego flower bouquet comes with 15 stems with plastic blooms like daisies, California poppies, and lavender.
-The stems measure around 14 inches in height—about the same size you’d get in a bouquet with real flowers.
+The LEGO Botanicals Flower Bouquet (available at Amazon for $47.99) we tested has 756 pieces that make up 15 stems with plastic blooms like daisies, California poppies, and lavender.
+Stems measure around 14 inches in height—about the same size you’d get in a bouquet with real flowers.

-The flowers can be arranged in one big bouquet, or you can break up the stems into several smaller arrangements.
+You can arrange the stems in one big bouquet, or you can separate them into several smaller arrangements.

 Clear instructions make building a breeze